-15.063 Money Banking and the Financial System S2 L2T1
+15.063 Money Banking and the Financial System

-Commerce/Arts/Sciences prerequisite: 15.042 or 15.052.
+Commerce/Arts/Sciences prerequisite: 15.042 or 15.052 or 15.062 at Credit level or better.

 Functions and properties of money.
 Theory of financial intermediation including financial innovation.
 Theory of portfolio selection.
 Flow of funds analysis.
 Determination of interest rates - level and structure.
 Introduction to the international money market.
 Development and structure of the Australian financial system.
 Efficiency of the Australian financial system.